marcominerva/DatabaseGPT/README.md

     "ApiKey": "",                   // Required
     "Organization": "",             // Optional, used only by OpenAI "ResourceName": "",             // Required when using Azure OpenAI Service "AuthenticationType": "ApiKey", // Optional, used only by Azure OpenAI Service.
-Allowed values : ApiKey (default) or ActiveDirectory
+Allowed values: ApiKey (default) or ActiveDirectory
     "DefaultModel": "my-model"      // Required
 },
 "DatabaseSettings": {